16c7x/node_data/README.md

 # Design
 1. Create a backend database to store the data.
 2. Create some code that can updated the database.
-3. An end point that can recieve the data.
+3. An end point that can receive the data.

+# running